3 Key Metrics of Conversion Rate Optimization

 This number is important because when you know how much an average visitor is worth to your business, you know EXACTLY how much you can afford to spend on marketing.
 This is also the best number to track if you’re doing any kind of price testing.
 Plus… you can also project future growth, which is a very fun exercise to do.

-Quick Tip: Use the “revenue tracking” feature in Visual Website Optimizer.
+Quick Tip: Use the “revenue tracking” feature in VWO.
 It makes this process very easy 🙂

 Metric #2: Customer Lifetime Value